alessandropedone/sparse-matrix/README.md

 - test transpose and diagonal products

 Optimization
-- optimize compression in modified format (remove unnecessary ifs)
+- optimize compression in modified format (remove unnecessary ifs and avoid push_back)
-- keep compress_parallel in order to see the parallelization overhead
 - review normal algorithms and add parallel execution policies where possibile

 README.md (
     need of TBB,
-    we didn't implement COO since COOmap is clearly more efficient, explain why parallel implementation of compress is slower, put a test about this please run multiple times,
+    we didn't implement COO since COOmap is clearly more efficient, explain why parallel implementation of compress is slower, put a test about this [keep compress_parallel in order to see the parallelization overhead] please run multiple times,
     results interpretation,
     strucutre of the code and the output)